RitzySixx/RitzyScanner/README.md

 - Minimum pattern length: 5 characters
 - **Note**: Integrated into the main scanning process

-## Requirements

-- Windows operating system
-- Visual Studio 2019 or later (for building)
-- Administrator privileges (recommended for full functionality)
-- C++17 compatible compiler

-## Building

-1. Open the `ForensicsScanner.vcxproj` file in Visual Studio
-2. Select the appropriate build configuration (Release recommended)
-3. Build the solution
-4. The executable will be generated in `x64/Release/ForensicsScanner.exe`

 ## Usage

 1. Run the executable as administrator for best results